-These Healthy Baked Apples are topped with maple glazed pecans for an easy, delicious seasonal dessert or breakfast that's perfect for Halloween or Thanksgiving.
+These healthy baked apples are topped with maple glazed pecans for an easy, delicious seasonal dessert or breakfast that's perfect for Halloween or Thanksgiving.
 Ready in just over 30 minutes!

 I made this healthy baked apple recipe quick and easy by cutting the apples in half and then stuffing with a generous amount of pecan nuts.
 This simple method shortens baking time and there is no need to baste the apples either.